Skip to content

 You should configure this machine as an NTP client and then configure the NTP service to point to icub-srv as an NTP server.

-You can use several different packages to install an NTP client, but we recommend using ntpdate and removing the package ntp, as in the following.
+You can use several different packages to install an NTP client, but we recommend using systemd-timesyncd and removing the package ntp, if present.

 iCub user environment variables